SnowBroScott/emberhold-canonical/docs/parking-lot.md

 ## OPEN DECISIONS (unresolved — waiting on Scott)

-- **🆕 EMPTY ROSTER SEAT — auto-default an avatar, or leave it an "unclaimed, tap to pick" seat?** A holdmate added without an avatar renders as a silhouette-in-a-frame (observed: "Ada"). **jAIne's lean: do NOT auto-default and do NOT guess "first of each class"** — the roster is the one place a hearthmate says "this is me," and stamping a portrait picks their identity for them, which they then have to correct (or don't, and a wrong avatar sits on the wall).
-The empty state is already the honest state; what's missing is a **nudge** — make the empty seat tappable → routes to the picker, "pick yours." **The one exception is the wall**, where a silhouette is a dead spot on an ambient display — that's a wall-render fallback (the "floor" item), not an onboarding default. **Raised 2026-07-29, jAIne recommended, Scott never ratified** (the thread moved to the tour-screen cut).
-Decision + the tappable-affordance build both owed.
+- **EMPTY ROSTER SEAT — auto-default an avatar, or leave it an "unclaimed, tap to pick" seat?** A holdmate added without an avatar renders as a silhouette-in-a-frame. **jAIne's lean: do NOT auto-default and do NOT guess "first of each class"** — the roster is the one place a hearthmate says "this is me," and stamping a portrait picks their identity for them.
+The empty state is already the honest state; what's missing is a **nudge** — make the empty seat tappable → routes to the picker. **The one exception is the wall**, where a silhouette is a dead spot on an ambient display — that's a wall-render fallback (the "floor" item), not an onboarding default. **Raised 2026-07-29, jAIne recommended, Scott never ratified.** Now folded into `master-spec.md` as jAIne's recommendation; the decision and the tappable-affordance build are both still owed.
-- **🆕 WHERE DOES THE REST-TIMER ALERT FIRE — the garage screen, or the pocket?** The always-on screen removes the iOS background-suspension problem, which argues for the screen.
+- **WHERE DOES THE REST-TIMER ALERT FIRE — the garage screen, or the pocket?** The always-on screen removes the iOS background-suspension problem.
 But the timer is the most personal and most interruptive element, and with two people on different intervals a shared screen beeping for one is noise for the other. **jAIne's lean: the screen owns the SESSION; phones own the TIMER.** Taste call in a room jAIne can't see. **Scott's.**
-- **🆕 In the agenda lane, does the rest timer SHARE the cell with load/weight/reps or REPLACE it?** Scott's shower-design sketch has it replace. **jAIne flagged the objection, never ratified:** rest is exactly when you most want to see what you're about to lift, and swapping it out means tapping back, wet-handed, at the beep. **Unresolved.
+- **In the agenda lane, does the rest timer SHARE the cell with load/weight/reps or REPLACE it?** Scott's shower-design sketch has it replace. **jAIne flagged the objection, never ratified:** rest is exactly when you most want to see what you're about to lift, and swapping it out means tapping back, wet-handed, at the beep. **Unresolved.
 Visual call, Scott's.**
-- **🆕 Does the LLM plan BOTH sessions in one call, or one call per person?** One call is what makes staggered openers and contention-aware generation possible.
-Two calls are simpler and independent. **The contention feature effectively requires one call — confirm that's intended before it becomes an implicit constraint.**
+- **Does the LLM plan BOTH sessions in one call, or one call per person?** One call is what makes staggered openers and contention-aware generation possible. **The contention feature effectively requires one call — confirm that's intended before it becomes an implicit constraint.**
 - **🔴 WHAT DOES `actor_label` MEAN?** `actor_id` is server-derived from `auth.uid()` and truthful; only the display string is client-supplied. **But four of six call sites pass a label that is deliberately NOT the caller** — a parent approving a kid's quest correctly shows the kid's name.
 The column is doing two jobs: sometimes "who clicked," sometimes "who gets credit."
-Options: (a) leave it and accept a rendered-name forgery vector under the walk-up boundary, (b) add a validated `subject_profile_id` and derive the label server-side, (c) split into two labels and let the feed compose. **(b) is jAIne's lean.** Design call, not a bug fix.
+Options: (a) leave it and accept a rendered-name forgery vector under the walk-up boundary, (b) add a validated `subject_profile_id` and derive the label server-side, (c) split into two labels and let the feed compose. **(b) is jAIne's lean — and it is now the same shape as the marker's `profile_id` fix, which strengthens the case for the pattern.** Design call, not a bug fix.
 - **⚠️ Own-session vs per-member-auth — more riding on it than it looks.** **Four open items wait on this one call:** the `adults_only` rewards audience read, the `parents_only` quest details read, the ignored "adult PIN lock isn't tied to real permission checks" finding, and the ignored "any member can submit a redemption attributed to another member" finding. **Items 3 and 4 are marked Ignored in the Lovable dashboard and that panel will never tell you they're conditional.**
-- **Should `campaign.$id`'s create gate be removed, or should the FAB gain one?** **The curriculum decision settles the permission question** — creation stays ungated, absence not gating. **What is unsettled is which surface is wrong.** Same class as `approved_by`/`decided_by`.
+- **Should `campaign.$id`'s create gate be removed, or should the FAB gain one?** **The curriculum decision settles the permission question** — creation stays ungated. **What is unsettled is which surface is wrong.** Same class as `approved_by`/`decided_by`.
 - **THE FORGE'S SHAPE — Option A vs Option B, inside a household-scoped frame.** **A ships first; this decision is only about whether B ever happens.**
-  - **(A) TOOL ONLY.** **As of 07-28, A has a real shape:** prescription-first, pre-session gate, catalog-backed substitution, contention resolution, reason string, log, rest timer, display mode. **The bar is a USER TEST: Scott and May stop opening Fitbod.**
+  - **(A) TOOL ONLY.** **As of 07-28, A has a real shape** — prescription-first, pre-session gate, catalog-backed substitution, contention resolution, reason string, log, rest timer, display mode. **Now written into `master-spec.md` Part II as design truth.** **The bar is a USER TEST: Scott and May stop opening Fitbod.**
   - **(B) TOOL PLUS ONE SEALED GAME.** Effort produces typed materials; materials combine into artifacts; artifacts accumulate as legible evidence of what was trained.
 No fungible currency — an artifact isn't *worth* anything, it's *evidence*, which makes the seal structural rather than policed.
   - **What B owes:** (1) do materials pool, or are they claimed at commitment?
 (2) what are they typed **on**?
 (3) does a collection survive the calibration check?
   - **The standing risk:** the game is the most interesting part to build and the tool is the part that pays. **B does not get designed until A has been used for a month.**
 - **Store shape — one-time founding unlock, a cosmetic catalog, or both?
 ON A CLOCK.** Founding Guildhall is LOCKED as the v1 SKU at $25. **A one-time SKU funds a one-time year.** **Hard deadline: if Emberhold is still running in July 2027, this has to be decided by then.**
 - **Quest Log's missing `due_date` filter — by design or by omission?** **Load-bearing as a diagnostic surface.** **Decide deliberately.**
 - **Module navigation.** Seven tabs is already one past mobile comfort. **It is not "add another tab."** **Forge's contained-route posture defers this entirely.**
-- **⚠️ Staging / dev database — do we need one before beta?** Local dev points at the same Supabase backend as production. **Best argument: eight tables and two functions were created in production by accident.**
+- **⚠️ Staging / dev database — do we need one before beta?** Local dev points at the same Supabase backend as production. **Best argument: eight tables and two functions were created in production by accident.** *(Second-best argument, new: this session shipped a live creator-signup break to production and caught it on a manual walk.
+A staging pass would have caught it before publish.)*
 - **⚠️ Backend ownership + data backup.** Backups/PITR/export/exit are Lovable's to grant.
 Data has no backup.
 A Gate B blocker.
 - **QA #5 — in-hold admin tier vs cross-hold super-admin.** **Waiting on concrete examples from Scott.**
 - **The founder paywall flip — timing only, mechanism is built.** ⚠️ **The grandfather write must run as `service_role`.**